nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The address book will be initialized with the initial address book state.

 Step 2.
+The user uses `view Roy Balakhrisnan`, who is a `Person` with no attendance in his attendance list.

-The user executes `attendance 1 a/2022-08-08` to add attendance to the first person in the address book.
+Step 3.
+The user executes `attendance 1 a/2022-08-08` to add attendance to him in the address book.
 The `Attendance` command calls `AttendanceList#addAttendance(Attendance)` and adds the task to the list.

 The following sequence shows how adding attendance works: